It does exactly what is says: expand textareas. No more, no less.

 While working on a recent web project at work, I wondered if I should go for a fixed-width layout or stick with my preference for fluid layouts.
 Fixed-width layouts are certainly easier to manage, but they just feel so… rigid.
 With the boom in larger monitors, I also wondered if fluid sites start presenting a problem due to being too wide.
 I decided to check around the web to see what others are doing.

-Today, I’m going to explain how to add SCORM code to a plain HTML file.
-This example uses SCORM 1.2 syntax, but as I explain at the end of the tutorial, it’s really easy to edit the code to use SCORM 2004 syntax.
+Learn how to add SCORM code to a plain HTML file.
+This example uses SCORM 1.2 syntax, but can be converted to SCORM 2004 without much effort.

 Here’s a quick tutorial for adding basic SCORM functionality to an existing Flash file.
 This tutorial aims to demonstrate just how easy it can be to add SCORM functionality to an existing Flash movie.